apomorovv/vanguard-multi-asset-portfolio/README.md

   weights instead of trusting a solver status alone.
 - **MIP gap:** the normalized distance between a mixed-integer solver's best feasible result and its best mathematical bound.
+- **Relaxation:** a simpler optimization problem obtained by temporarily removing exact-cardinality and minimum-active-weight requirements.
+- **Change window:** a small subset of held and unheld assets considered for a local support update.
+- **Allocation oracle:** the continuous optimizer that assigns exact weights to a proposed support and rejects infeasible supports.
+- **QUBO:** a quadratic unconstrained binary optimization surrogate used to rank window bitstrings.
+- **Incumbent:** the best feasible solution currently known to a mixed-integer solver.
+- **Best bound:** a solver bound on the unknown global optimum.

 The 300,000-asset result is not a 300,000-qubit computation.
 Quantum execution receives only a fixed, adaptive window—typically 16 assets—while classical